EECS 485: Web Systems Syllabus

 eecs485.org links to all course resources and is required reading.

-Piazza is the course discussion forum, best for technical questions and project updates.
+Ed is the course discussion forum, best for technical questions and project updates.
 Do not publicly post your code.
+(Follow the Q&A Forum link on the sidebar of the home page to join).

 eecs485staff@umich.edu reaches the course staff, best for non-technical questions.